The UN Mission in South Sudan

 The Mission’s mandate includes:

-- Protecting civilians under Chapter VII of the UN Charter;
+- Protecting civilians, particularly women and children, under Chapter VII of the UN Charter;

 - Promoting the participation of women in decision-making forums;

-On December 15, 2013, clashes broke out between members of the Presidential Guard in Juba, the capital of South Sudan, and President Salva Kiir claimed that soldiers loyal to former Deputy President Riek Machar (who Mr. Kiir fired in July) had attempted to seize power in a coup.
-Violence quickly spread to other regions of South Sudan, thus far affecting six of the country’s 10 states.
-The last several weeks have also seen increasing signs of ethnically-motivated violence, as members of the Dinka and Nuer ethnic groups (from which Mr. Kiir and Mr. Machar hail respectively) have targeted each other.
-With more than 1,000 dead and nearly 200,000 more displaced from their homes, this violence has sparked a serious humanitarian crisis and led to fears that the world’s youngest country may be on the verge of civil war.
+On December 15, 2013, clashes broke out among members of the Presidential Guard in Juba, South Sudan’s capital.
+While the reasons for these clashes are unknown, President Salva Kiir claims that soldiers loyal to former Vice President Riek Machar, whom Mr. Kiir had fired in July, had attempted to seize power in a coup.
+Though Mr. Machar denied the initial allegation, violence soon spread as his supporters took up arms against President Kiir’s government.
+Much of the country has now become embroiled in the conflict, with a number of opposition forces, largely loyal to Machar, in open rebellion against Kiir’s Sudan People’s Liberation Army (SPLA).
+The conflict has increasingly taken on ethnic dimensions, with growing violence between members of the Dinka and Nuer ethnic groups, from which Kiir and Machar respectively hail.
+With almost 10,000 dead, over 1,000,000 displaced from their homes, and reports of human rights abuses on both sides, the violence has sparked a serious humanitarian crisis and led to fears that the world’s youngest country may be on the verge of civil war.

 How This Affects American Interests